Burhan077/Dotfiles/README.md

         Ctrl + A to Select All
         Ctrl + X to Undo ----I couldn't get Ctrl + Z to work Ctrl + K to delete a line
-And There You have it
+        Ctrl + W to Quit without Saving ---F10 Should work but I like Ctrl + W And There You have it